daniel-brenot/AdvancedDealing/README.md

 [![GitHub release](https://img.shields.io/github/v/release/manzune/AdvancedDealing?include_prereleases&sort=semver)](https://github.com/manzune/AdvancedDealing/releases)

-A MelonLoader mod for Schedule1 that let's you modify your dealers to your needs, automates the cash collection process and makes your life (hopefully) a lot easier.
+A MelonLoader mod for Schedule1 that changes your dealers behavior, let's you communicate with them via messages app, automates the cash collection process and makes your life (hopefully) a lot easier.
 I couldn't find a dealer mod that meets my expectations - so i created my own one.
 After many try and error i wanted to share my first mod with other players who like Schedule1.

 ## Features